woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 ---
-subject: Registrars appointment confirmed on {Appointment_AppointmentDate} at {Appointment_StartTime}
+subject: Citizenship ceremony confirmation on {Appointment_AppointmentDate} at {Appointment_StartTime}
-preheader: Registrars Appointment
+preheader: Citizenship ceremony
 hidePreheader: true
-headline: Appointment confirmed
+headline: Your citizenship ceremony
 ---

 Dear {CitizenshipAttendees_Forename}

 Thank you for booking your citizenship ceremony with Leeds Register Office.

-## Your Ceremony details
 Your ceremony will take place on:

 Date: {Appointment_AppointmentDate}